alexfernandez/alexfernandez.github.io/2017/origins-language.md

 and the proportion of ochre must be adjusted depending on its iron content.
 This complex process carries a lot of ambiguity that has to be removed in the teaching process;
-training time would be unfeasibly long without verbal aids guiding the process.
+it is easy to imagine how training time would have been reduced substantially with verbal aids guiding the process.
 Given that there are archeological samples from at least 70 kya it seems that language must have been quite advanced by then.